Villa's Watkins makes Arsenal suffer once again

 It was England striker Watkins who scored a sublime goal in April to seal a 2-0 Villa win that ultimately proved fatal for Arsenal's hopes of catching Manchester City in the title race.

-His goal on Saturday could have an equally damaging impact on Arsenal's chase of Liverpool.
+His goal on Saturday could have an equally damaging impact on Arsenal's chase of Liverpool and fans of the north London club might be sick of the sight of him.

+Watkins has scored six Premier League goals against Arsenal, four of them away.
+Since he joined Villa in 2020 no visiting player has scored more goals at the Emirates Stadium.

-Arsenal will contest that they scored a winner in stoppage time when Merino's volley bounced down and in via the arm of Havertz, but they only have themselves to blame for allowing two precious points to slip through their fingers.
+Arsenal will contest that they scored a late winner when Merino's volley bounced down and in via a deflection off the arm of Havertz, but they only have themselves to blame for allowing two precious points to slip through their fingers.

+"The scoreline is nowhere near a reflection (of the game)," Arsenal manager Mikel Arteta told reporters.
+"I'm not happy, I think the difference between the teams was very obvious."

+On the disallowed goal that left hme on his knees on the touchline, Arteta added: "The decision is made.
+It's difficult because we have so much emotion, the celebration and it's taken away from you.
+Not easy."

 Liverpool's stoppage-time victory at Brentford and the absence of key defender William Saliba put something of a dampener on the pre-match mood at The Emirates.